DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 This appears thus (for h_Applicants destination table):
  ![Data_destination.PNG](/.attachments/Data_destination-c2d5aa3a-bd10-4e16-9d9a-507dfa9eda09.PNG)

-When building a data flow destination the procedure is to:
-1. create the data destination by dragging from the toolbox - give it a meaningful name. and set the connection, access mode, and select the table from the drop down.
 0. link the source and the destination and then set column mappings (see below) **NB**: when creating holding tables the best way is in SSMS using openquery() against a linked server to create the new table structure based on the Oracle columns.

-## Link data source and destination

-This is made by dragging the blue arrow (attached to the data source) and connecting it manually to the data destination.
-To break a connection, select the blue arrow and press the "DEL" key

 ## Set column mappings